 Managing access to Managed Service for Trino

-- What resources you can assign a role for.
+- Resources you can assign a role for.

-To use the service, log in to the management console with a Yandex account or federated account.
+To use the service, log in to the management console with your Yandex account, federated account, or local account.

 Resources you can assign a role for

 You can assign a role to an organization, cloud, or folder.
-The roles assigned for organizations, clouds, or folders also apply to nested resources.
+The roles assigned to organizations, clouds, and folders also apply to their nested resources.

 To allow access to Managed Service for Trino resources, such as clusters and accounts, give the user the relevant roles for the folder, cloud, or organization containing those resources.